Chart Color Schemes

 An assessment of population growth drivers in Newtown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Newtown's population, as of November 2025, is approximately 15,506.
-This figure represents an increase of 839 people since the 2021 Census, which recorded a population of 14,667.
-The growth is inferred from ABS estimated resident population data of 15,548 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 9,876 persons per square kilometer, placing Newtown within the top 10% of locations assessed by AreaSearch.
-The area's 5.7% growth since the Census is close to the state average of 6.7%.
-Overseas migration contributed approximately 86.3% of overall population gains during recent periods.
+Newtown's population was around 15,506 as of November 2025.
+This reflected an increase of 839 people from the 2021 Census figure of 14,667, indicating a growth rate of 5.7%.
+This change was inferred from the estimated resident population of 15,548 in June 2024 and an additional 15 validated new addresses since the Census date.
+The population density ratio was 9,876 persons per square kilometer, placing Newtown within the top 10% nationally assessed by AreaSearch, highlighting its land as a highly sought resource.
+Newtown's growth rate of 5.7% since the census was within 1.0 percentage point of the state's 6.7%, demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 86.3% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Newtown is projected to have an above median population growth, increasing by 2,386 persons over the 17-year period, reflecting a total increase of 15.7%.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections were utilized, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for the area, with an expected increase of 2,386 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 15.7% over the 17-year period.

 Frequently Asked Questions - Population